letierney/jemison-playbook/docs/our-club/clubhouse.md

 We have a non-bookable 4 person meeting room insisde our private office space.
 This is available on a 'first come, first serve' basis.

 Meeting rooms are bookable in bloc for certain meetings and use cases, but are pricey!
 If you need a space for an event or workshop then please contact Carissa to understand the need and options.
-*Laura/Carissa* - do we want to establish a process for this?
+*Carissa* - do we want to establish a process for this?

 ### Multifaith Room
 The multifaith room is located in the building's basement and is named the 'Contemplation Room'.
 If you would like to access this space then you will need to email bloc at [bloc.reception@bruntwood.co.uk](mailto:bloc.reception@bruntwood.co.uk?subject=Contemplation%20Room%20Booking%20Request) with the following information: